dreamysx/LORELEI/situationClustering/README.md

 This first version is developed for dataset **ll_Nepal** only, and clustering is based on location and topic information.

 ### Explain ll_Nepal
-**Topic information** comes from field `topics` of sample data, 9498 out of 29946 documents have this field.
+* **Topic information** comes from field `topics` of sample data, 9498 out of 29946 documents have this field.

-**Location information** comes from field `geoLocations`/`geohash`, 24834 out of 29946 documents have this field.
+* **Location information** comes from field `geoLocations`/`geohash`, 24834 out of 29946 documents have this field.
 Sample data also have a field `LOC`, basically each `LOC` value is corresponding to a `geohash` value.
 But, only 5384 out of 29946 documents have `LOC`.
 So, we choose `geohash` over `LOC` to represent location information.

-All the documents are in **json** format.
+* All the documents are in **json** format.

 ### Usage
-Git clone package with the following command.
+Git clone package with the following command:
 ```
 $ git clone https://github.com/dreamysx/lorelei.git
 ```

-Change directory to where code is.
+Change directory to where code is:
 ```
 $ cd situationClustering
 ```

-Execute the following command to run the code.
+Execute the following command to run the code:
 ```
 python [code-file-name] [input-path] [output-path]
 ```
+For example:
 ```
 $ python situationClustering.py sampleInput/ sampleOutput/
 ```